sirlund/TreezDS/src/design-tokens/README.md

 - `error`: Red for error states
 - `accent`: Yellow accent color

-## Updating Colors
+## Updating Tokens

-Colors are extracted from Figma using the extraction scripts in `/scripts`:
+Design tokens are extracted from Figma using the MCP workflow scripts in `/scripts/mcp`:
-- `extract-colors-from-node.js` - Extracts colors from a specific Figma node
+- `npm run mcp:extract` - Interactive design extraction
-- `extract-color-styles.js` - Extracts color styles from Figma
+- `npm run mcp:colors` - Extract color tokens
+- `npm run mcp:tokens` - Generate all tokens

+See `/scripts/mcp/README.md` for detailed workflow instructions.

 After running extraction:
 1. Update `semantic-colors.ts` with any new semantic mappings
 2. Update `semantic-colors.css` with corresponding CSS variables
+3. Typography tokens are auto-generated in `typography/tokens.ts` and `typography/tokens.css`
-3. Document any new color categories
+4. Document any new color categories or typography styles

 ## Best Practices